CESNET/eduroam-icinga/doc/director_config.md

 ## Sync rules

-Sync rules define how data from import sources are mapped to icinga2 objects.
+Sync rules define how data from import sources are mapped to Icinga 2 objects.
 The mapping is done for every row from the import source data.
 For each row from import source data an object of selected type is created.
 Object properties can be filled by selecting mapping of fields from import source data.